silentorb/marloth-story/docs/general/general.md

 The wilderness is dangerous and scary.
 When a characters are in the wilderness they can never let their guard down.

 Sanctuaries are safe and secure.
 They invoke warmth.
 Warm lighting, warm food, warm drinks.
-And windows to see the harsh weather outside and emphasize the contrast.
+And windows to see the harsh conditions outside and emphasize the contrast.

 #### Rules

-- A Marloth narrative needs to have major characters occasionally in wilderness settings.
+- A Marloth narrative needs to have major characters occasionally in wilderness settings
-- A Marloth narrative needs to have major characters occasionally in sanctuary settings.
+- A Marloth narrative needs to have major characters occasionally in sanctuary settings
-- In most cases, whenever a major character is in a sanctuary, he or she should be in the company of friends.
+- In most cases, whenever a major character is in a sanctuary, he or she should be in the company of friends
-- At least some of the sanctuary scenes need friends dining together.
+- At least some of the sanctuary scenes need friends dining together

 ### Deja Vu